Kerim-Willem/kode-klub/README.md

-Here's a link to how it looks: https://kode-klub.vercel.app/
+Here's a link to to the website: www.kodeklub.nl